ws-php/ChromeSimpleTracer/README.md

 1. Open Chrome and head to ```chrome://extensions/``` from the address bar.
 2. Click on the button "Load unpacked extensions...".
-3. Select the folder containing the Chrome Simple HTTP Tracer's files.
+3. Select the folder containing the Chrome HttpMonitor's files.

 ## Usage